-Gastric Sleeve surgery , also known as (Vertical Sleeve Gastrectomy or VSG) is a procedure in which a large portion of the stomach is removed, thereby reducing the capacity for food intake and promoting long term weight loss at an accelerated rate.
+Gastric sleeve surgery (vertical sleeve gastrectomy) is a procedure in which a large portion of the stomach is removed.
+As a result, reducing the capacity for food intake and losing weight loss at an accelerated rate.

 Bariatric surgery is a tool.
 To maximize its effectiveness, it must be combined with a healthy diet and exercise.